dmidlo/histdata.com-tools/README.md

 Temporal server executable.

-Default sidecar submissions are built from resolved runtime context and `RunRequest`, not `config.ARGS`.
+Default sidecar submissions are built from resolved runtime context and `RunRequest` payloads.
 New orchestration work should use `RunRequest`, sidecar workflows, and sidecar activities.
-Remaining `config.ARGS` usage belongs to legacy helper surfaces that still accept explicit argument dictionaries; it is not part of runtime selection.
+Legacy helper surfaces now accept explicit argument dictionaries rather than ambient parser state; parser globals are not part of runtime selection.

 #### Lifecycle and Diagnostics